The Problem of Evaluation by Michael Clay Thompson

 I’ve always had a certain mistrust of evaluation.
 Haven’t you, too?

 The warning signs are plentiful.
-Do you remember that wonderful paper you wrote, that the professor misunderstood, or criticized not because it was bad but because it jangled his preferences?
-Do you remember the papers you tried to grade (think about that word)…tried to grade, and part of you knew that the grading process was in very large degree a subjective approximation?
-Do you remember the student you tried to explain her B to, and something in the conversation made you realize you had gotten it wrong?
-Do you remember the program you tried to evaluate, but you half-realized that the “instrument” (metaphor alert, metaphor alert) you were using was only a set of preferences asserted by a representative committee, and that somehow a really extraordinary program wound up with low marks?
+Do you remember that wonderful paper you wrote that the professor misunderstood or criticized, not because it was bad but because it jangled his preferences?
+Do you remember the papers you tried to grade (think about that word: grade), and part of you knew that the grading process was in very large degree a subjective approximation?
+Do you remember the student you tried to explain her B to, and something in the conversation made you realize that you had gotten it wrong?
+Do you remember the program you tried to evaluate, but you half-realized that the “instrument” (metaphor alert! metaphor alert!) you were using was only a set of preferences asserted by a representative committee and that somehow a really extraordinary program wound up with low marks?